As of now, PixelTail Games is comprised of (in no particular order)...

 @Madmijk: He works on level design, items, and anything that needs art (models, textures, etc.).
-He's been working on 2 unreleased maps.
-He's also been working on a new boardwalk attraction and new items.
+He's responsible for Ball Race: Prism.
 He does all his own artwork for his maps.

 Part Time Developers

 These folks work when they can.
 Some work on a schedule and stick around a lot during the weekdays.
 Some work only on weekends.

 @SamM: He helps with programming.
-He's responsible for the media system (YouTube player), automating builds, fixing bugs, and working on anything that we need help with programming wise.
+He was responsible for the media system (YouTube player), automating builds, fixing bugs, and working on anything that we need help with programming wise.
 He helps out as much as he can, but he's also got another full time job.